 Once connected, repeat your request – if you seem genuine about disconnecting (and why shouldn't you be?
 There are better packages out there), you should get a much improved offer matching the market's best openly available tariffs.

-You may find that your customer service rep will only offer a small discount at first, but if you don't agree with the price, use phrases like:
+- Use the phrases that pay.
+You may find that your customer service rep will only offer a small discount at first, but if you don't agree with the price, try phrases like:

 - "I've worked out my budget, and my absolute max is £[insert price here]/mth."